 In certain severe cases, you may experience jaundice, interstitial pneumonia, tardive dyskinesia, gynecomastia (a disorder of the endocrine system where there is an enlargement of the male breast size).
 In the latter case it will be necessary for you to seek medical attention.

-Before using this medication it is advised that you consult your doctor and tell him/her if you had/have or are:
+Before using Cyra LS Tablet it is advised that you consult your doctor and tell him/her if you had/have or are:

 - Pregnant, or are planning to become pregnant.